holidayextras/culture/front-end-performance.md

 We have this situation on the SEO pages.
 Optimizely requires jQuery.
 On pages where Optimizely is choosing a variant and redirecting, it must be in the HEAD and as early in the page as possible.
 Otherwise the initial page is rendered, and then the screen goes blank once you are redirected.
 But on a variant, where the page is actually going to be loaded, we should shift Optimizely and jQuery to the foot of the page to prevent the Optimizely js from blocking.

 ## Optimise images
 'Optimise' - what do we mean by that?
-There's a great webinar/video by Guy Podjarny, I'll dig out the link.
-TODO
+There's a great webinar/video by Guy Podjarny, http://www.oreilly.com/pub/e/3122?imm_mid=0bdf5b&cmp=em-na-webcast-info-webcast_20140616&sidebar-link

 We have many images that are in the wrong format.
 Save photographs as jpgs, and logos as pngs.